Koekoek1337/AH_Ticket-To-Ride/README.md

 - Does not result in major score differences with simulated annealing algorithm

+---

 ## Usage
+### Batch mode
-In order to optimize rail networks in batch mode, call the module, call the module like `python .\railNL [FILENAME].json`
+In order to optimize rail networks in batch mode, call the module like `python .\railNL [FILENAME].json`

-.json properties and their valid values are explained below.
+.json properties for batch mode and their valid values are explained below.

 ### Main batch properties
 `"jobType":` Whether an optimization algorithm has to be ran or if data has to be visualized.
 Valid values are `["batch" , "bat", "b"]` for batch mode and `["visualize", "vis", "v"]` for visualization mode.